EricssonResearch/calvin-constrained/README.md

     git clone --recursive https://github.com/EricssonResearch/calvin-constrained.git

-## Porting calvin-constrained to new environments
+## Runtime ports

 Calvin-constrained is designed to be portable across different architectures and can execute on anything from bare metal to on top of an operating system.
-Read [platform/README.md](platform/README.md) for instructions on how to port it to a new environment.
+The platform specific parts, such as initializing the platform and accessing hardware resources, are isolated from the core functionality.
+Implementations and instructions are located in [platform](platform).

-## Creating new transport clients
+## Transport clients

-A transport client handles the runtime to runtime communication with the calvin-base runtime acting as a proxy, see [transport/README.md](transport/README.md) for instruction on how to create new transport clients.
+A transport client handles the runtime to runtime communication with the calvin-base runtime acting as a proxy.
+Implementations and instructions on how to create new transport clients are located in [transport](transport).

 ## Actors

-The calvin-constrained runtime supports both actors written in C and Python, see [actors/README.md](actors/README.md) for instructions on how to add new actors.
+The calvin-constrained runtime supports actors written in C and Python, instructions and implementations are located in [actors](actors) and [libmpy](libmpy).

 ## Build configurations